warp-ds/uno-custom-elements/README.md

 3. Serves the project locally.

 Each component file in `dist/components` is now independent, containing all necessary CSS for runtime, with no reliance on UnoCSS.

+## Further investigation
+Dealing with overriding styles from light DOM.
+UnoCSS has a built in concept for `::part` selector:  `<custom-element class="part-[header]:p-16"></custom-element>`, this seams to be tightly connected to mode: shadow-dom,  how well this works with the setup in this poc is unclear.